Visit Us

 Selkirk - a Royal Burgh of Tradition and Trade

 One of the earliest settlements in the Scottish Borders, Selkirk is one of Scotland’s oldest Royal Burghs.
 The town’s name means ‘the kirk in the forest’, and it hosted the first Borders abbey, in the 12th Century.
 At around the same time, Selkirk Castle stood near by on the top of Peel Hill, serving as a Royal Scottish Court.
-Selkirk’s historic importance is underlined by its connections with both William Wallace being named as ‘Guardian of Scotland’ here and Sir Walter Scott, who served as sheriff for 33 years.
+Selkirk’s historic connections include William Wallace being named as ‘Guardian of Scotland’ here and Sir Walter Scott, who served as sheriff for 33 years.

 Stay a while